Stevie Rodriguez

 Esteban "Stevie" Rodriguez Loera (born February 11, 1994) is an American professional soccer player.

 Career

 Club

 Rodriguez signed with Club Tijuana upon turning 18 in 2012, with his youth club, Chivas USA, having been unable to reach a deal for him under Major League Soccer's Homegrown Player Rule.

 He was loaned to Dorados, Tijuana's Ascenso MX affiliate, in 2014.
 He scored his first career first-team goal in August 2014.

 Atlante

 In December 2015, Club Tijuana send Rodriguez on loan to Atlante FC.

 International

-Rodriguez started four matches for the United States at the 2011 FIFA U-17 World Cup.
+Born in the United States, Rodriguez is of Mexican descent.
+He started four matches for the United States at the 2011 FIFA U-17 World Cup.